-The application deadline for the MFA Art program is Monday, January 15, 2019.
+The fall 2023 application deadline for the MFA Art program is Sunday, January 15, 2023.

 Admission to the program is competitive.
 Applicants must hold a BFA, BA, or equivalent from an accredited institution, submit a USC Graduate Application, and meet all application requirements described below, including the submission of a portfolio.

 Graduate IN-PERSON Information Session | Tuesday November 1, 2022 at 5:30 pm